bshepherdson/boggle/README.md

 It shows (immutable) arrays, the list/nondeterminism monad, and contains a compact recursive Trie implementation which I think highlights how compactly Haskell can express various things.

+## Development Velocity

+I wrote this solution, including the trie implementation, in less than 45 minutes.
+Even more dramatic, it worked flawlessly on the first actual run.
+The type system is so robust that there was very little room for error once the types were written down.

+That isn't to say I didn't make mistakes, it took a couple of passes through the compiler before I had the mistakes in the `mkTrie` implementation worked out, but the type system caught them all.

 ## Boggle

 The Boggle part itself shows the list monad and the use of an immutable array for fast indexing.
 It shows a compact way of enumerating the neighbours of a position in the array by scanning all the indices of the array for those which are sufficiently close.